Phasianidae: Distribution and habitat

 The Phasianidae are mostly an Old World family, with a distribution that includes most of Europe and Asia (except the far north), all of Africa except the driest deserts, and south into much of eastern Australia and (formerly) New Zealand.
 The Meleagridini (turkeys) are native to the New World, while the Tetraonini (grouse) are circumpolar; both of these are members of Phasianinae.
 The greatest diversity of species is in Southeast Asia and Africa.
 The Congo peacock is specific to the African Congo.

-Overall, Rollulinae is restricted to the tropics of East & Southeast Asia and the mountains of Tanzania, Phasianinae have a circumpolar range in the temperate zones of both Eurasia and North America (but also range into the tropics of east and southeast Asia), and Pavoninae have a wide range across Africa, Eurasia, and Australasia in both temperate and tropical zones.
+Overall, Rollulinae is restricted to the tropics of East and Southeast Asia and the mountains of Tanzania, Phasianinae have a circumpolar range in the temperate zones of both Eurasia and North America (but also range into the tropics of east and southeast Asia), and Pavoninae have a wide range across Africa, Eurasia, and Australasia in both temperate and tropical zones.

 The family is generally sedentary and resident, although some members of the group undertake long migrations, like ptarmigans and Old World quail.
 Several species in the family have been widely introduced around the world, particularly pheasants, which have been introduced to Europe, Australia, and the Americas, specifically for hunting purposes.
 Captive populations of peafowl, domestic chickens, and turkeys have also escaped or been released and became feral.

 Behaviour and ecology

 The phasianids have a varied diet, with foods taken ranging from purely vegetarian diets of seeds, leaves, fruits, tubers, and roots, to small animals including insects, insect grubs, and even small reptiles.
 Most species either specialise in feeding on plant matter or are predatory, although the chicks of most species are insectivorous.

 In addition to the variation in diet, a considerable amount of variation exists in breeding strategies among the Phasianidae.
 Compared to birds in general, a large number of species do not engage in monogamy (the typical breeding system of most birds).
 The francolins of Africa and some partridges are reportedly monogamous, but polygamy has been reported in the pheasants and junglefowl, some quail, and the breeding displays of peacocks have been compared to those of a lek.
 Nesting usually occurs on the ground; only the tragopans nest higher up in trees or stumps of bushes.
 Nests can vary from mounds of vegetation to slight scrapes in the ground.
-As many as 20 eggs can be laid in the nest, although 7-12 are the more usual numbers, with smaller numbers in tropical species.
+As many as 20 eggs can be laid in the nest, although 7–12 are the more usual numbers, with smaller numbers in tropical species.
 Incubation times can range from 14–30 days depending on the species, and is almost always done solely by the hen, although a few involve the male partaking in caring for the eggs and chicks, like the willow ptarmigan and bobwhite quail.